What Is A Town Council?

 Standing Committees will be appointed by the Town Council President at the first meeting in January of each year or at the time that the committee is initiated.
 Any documents that have been given to any Committee, related to Town business, shall be given to the Town Manager or Clerk-Treasurer, as a matter of record keeping, within twenty-four (24) hours.

 No one shall enter into any negotiations, agreements, or fact-finding, on behalf of the Town of Fortville without documented approval from the Town Council or Town Manager.

 The Town has one standing commission or board whose appointments are established by State Statute and Town Code: the Redevelopment Commission.
 There is also a Design Review Board established by the Town Council for the review process of development and subdivision control.
 This board is made up of non-political positions and is to review the subdivision or developments on its technical merits.

-The establishment of these procedures insures that well-qualified, responsible and willing citizens are given the opportunity to serve the town and participate in the governing of their community.
+The establishment of these procedures ensures that well-qualified, responsible, and willing citizens are allowed to serve the town and participate in the governing of their community.
 These procedures apply to all appointments and reappointments to standing advisory bodies.

 The Council should maintain the following values: